Risepoint

-Risepoint (formerly known as Academic Partnerships) is a major for-profit online program manager (OPM) owned by Vistria Group, a private equity firm.
-Established in 2007 by entrepreneur Randy Best, it claims to serve more than 55 colleges and universities, providing technology, marketing services, and student support services to mid-level brands.
-Because of its early start as an OPM, it has been considered "a pioneer" in the business.
+Risepoint (formerly known as Academic Partnerships) is an education technology company that partners with higher education institutions, providing market research, student and faculty support, and technology.
+Risepoint is owned by Vistria Group, a private equity firm.
+Michael Feldstein of EdSurge has said that because of its early start as an online program manager (OPM), Risepoint has been considered "a pioneer" in the business.
 APs clients, which are mostly regional public universities, are lower in price than elite colleges, but face significant financial and enrollment challenges.
-According the company, it has served 380,000 students and converted more than 4000 campus-based classes to online courses.
+According to the company, it has served 825,000 students and 25,000 online courses.

 On May 1, 2024, Academic Partnerships rebranded as Risepoint.
 Its CEO is Fernando Bleichmar.

 History

-In 2007, Academic Partnerships (AP) was created by entrepreneur Randy Best as Higher Ed Holdings.
+In 2007, Academic Partnerships (AP) was established as Higher Ed Holdings.
 In 2007, Education Holdings helped Lamar University establish online programs, and quickly expanded to other universities including the University of Texas system and Arkansas State University.
 An article in Forbes characterized the company's efforts as "using the Web to turn struggling midlevel U.S. universities into global education brands."